emorrisn/Setup-Laravel-Ubuntu-Apache2-MYSQL/README.md

 ```
 ## Note
 ```
-Ensure you do "php -v" and replace "7.2" with wahtever version you recieve.
+Ensure you do "php -v" and replace "7.2" with whatever version you recieve.
 ```

 ## Setup PHP's config